axin-geo/IST303TeamProject_RFx/README.md

 # Notes

-All features
+All Tasks

- a) (TE: 1 week) As a user, I want to have a database of all raster functions and their parameters in all the previous ArcGIS Pro releases
+ a) (TE: first week) As a user, I want to have a database of all raster functions and their parameters in all the previous ArcGIS Pro releases
   1. create the index page
   2. Retrieve rfx information (stored in xml) from installed ArcGIS Pro in a particular software version.
   3. Convert the rfx info stored in xml to a json format